 When you adjust your own image, you'll try to match the target percentages.
 Do the adjustment by eye first, to get things relatively close, and then tweak the settings until they are the same as your reference.
 Your picture might not look the way you want even if the values match, however, so after you've adjusted it, evaluate it again to decide if anything needs further adjustment to get it just right.

 So far, we've reviewed the color controls and how to use them in Lightroom.
 Mastering the color panel comes down to experimentation and forging your own style.
 Here are some recipes to get started:

-- Use the hue slider when you want to shift a hue to a neighboring color (blue to violet, orange to yellow, for example)
+- Use the hue slider when you want to shift a hue to a neighboring color (blue to violet or orange to yellow, for example).

 To learn more about adjusting color in Adobe Lightroom, check out the short video tutorial below.

 This tutorial is a launching pad for custom color adjustments in Lightroom.
 However, there are many other tools and settings that you can use to really customize the look of an image.
 Here are more tutorials for building your color knowledge.